nmorduch/nmorduch.github.io/_posts/2017-08-02-press-freedom-tracker.md

 - thumb: pft-filter.png
 ---

-I worked on this project as part of Little Weaver Web Collective.
-I was a large part of the research for this project, which involved bringing together a coalition of many stakeholder organizations and interviewing a number of different types of users.
-We learned in user interviews that journalists would use this website to support articles they were writing, and for that purpose would need strong sourcing of information as well complex filtering.
-We found that various stakeholders and users had different definitions of who was a journalist, so we recommended and provided information for the discussion of this project's definition that is included on the site.
+I worked on the research, development, and design of this project as part of Little Weaver Web Collective.

+Research for this project involved bringing together a coalition of many stakeholder organizations and interviewing a number of different types of users.
+When interviewing potential users, we learned that the most important feature was filtering incidents by specific criteria to identify trends, and I laid out architecture for detailed tagging to aid that filtering.
+Journalists, a major user group, needed data to rigorously evaluates information, so I recommended prominent locations for source links, methodology explanations, and contact information.
+We also found that various stakeholders and users had different definitions of who was a journalist, so I recommended and provided information for the discussion of this project's definition that is included on the site.

-The overall design was done by Harris Lapiroff with extensive feedback from me.
-I did a lot of work on the header and footer, especially with an eye to responsiveness and giving equal visual weight to the logos of each of the organizations.
+For this design, I provided detailed requirements to another designer on my team and gave extensive feedback on the design.
+I also participated in the frontend development, working especially on responsiveness of the header and footer and on giving equal visual weight to the logos of each of the organizations.